WHAT YOU SHOULD KNOW:

 - Ask when you can drive a car or use heavy equipment.
 An adult should drive you home and stay with you.
 You may feel sleepy and need help doing things at home.

 - Follow your healthcare provider's directions about eating, activity, and medicines.
 Do not make important decisions for 24 hours.

 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

 Contact your healthcare provider if:

 - You have a cough or headache.

-- You have an upset stomach or feel like throwing up.
+- You have an upset stomach or feel like vomiting.

 - You have sudden trouble breathing.

 - You have a severe headache.